JimPeterman/FRIEND_CVD_prediction/README.md

 ### Analysis.
 From the dataset, 80% (n = 12,798) of the subjects were randomly selected for development of the prediction equation and the remaining 20% (n = 3,199) were used for validation of the equation.
 Multivariate forward stepwise regression with the caret package in R was used to identify which variables to include in the model (the model that minimized the RMSE was chosen as the best model).

-For comparison with the new CVD-specific equation, predicted VO<sub>2peak</sub> for each subject of the validation cohort was determined using a previously published equation developed on a FRIEND cohort without known CVD.
+For comparison with the new CVD-specific equation, predicted VO<sub>2peak</sub> for each subject of the validation cohort was determined using a [previously published](https://pubmed.ncbi.nlm.nih.gov/29517365/) equation developed on a FRIEND cohort without known CVD.
 The variables in this previously published equation were the same as those considered for the CVD-specific equation, with the exception of CVD diagnosis

 #### Statistics:
 The differences between sexes as well as between development and validation groups were examined using independent _t_-tests and Chi-square tests.

 Comparisons between measured and predicted VO<sub>2peak</sub> were performed with dependent _t_-tests and Pearson correlations.
 Correlation coefficients were compared following _Z_ transformation.
 To further assess the agreement between each prediction equation and directly measured VO<sub>2peak</sub>, intraclass correlation coefficient (ICC) estimates and their 95% confidence intervals were calculated using the irr package in R based on a single-score one-way model.
 The ICC estimates were then interpreted according to the [guidelines](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4913118/) proposed by Koo and Li.

-#### Visualizations.
+#### Visualizations:
 Bland-Altman plots were constructed to illustrate the agreement between measured and predicted VO<sub>2peak</sub> from each equation.

 Scatterplots were created to illustrate the differences between the new equation and the previously published equation developed on a healthy cohort.
 Colors were added to indicate differences between predicted and measured VO<sub>2peak</sub> that were represented as metabolic equivalents (METs) to facilitate interpretation of errors.
 Groups were then created according to the absolute MET difference between predicted and measured VO<sub>2peak</sub>: <0.50, 0.50–0.99, 1.00–1.99, and ≥2.00 METs.
 The distribution of the MET groups for each prediction equation was compared with a Chi-Square test.